In this Guide

 Folks living in warmer climates have a much easier time of it, since less energy is required to get the water to the proper temperature.
 That means you can take output rates at close to face value, even though we always advise leaving yourself a safety margin between your actual needs and the rated output.

-People in warmer climates can probably get away with buying units with a lower gallons per minute (GPM) output, or at least get to enjoy more reliably high-flow rates that people in colder climates.
+People in warmer climates can therefore get away with buying units with a lower gallons per minute (GPM) output, or at least get to enjoy more reliably high-flow rates that people in colder climates.
 That’s because a hot water heater that’s installed in a colder spot will have to work harder, which then lowers its overall output capacity.

 If you’re in a particularly cold spot, we recommend rounding your supply needs up by at least 30%, closer to 50% if you like to be absolutely assured of having supply.
+So, if you actually need 4 gallons per minute, you’ll actually want to look for a 5 or 6 GPM to compensate.

 The other big factor to consider is your household size and the average demand you’ll be placing on your system.
 Will you need to have multiple showers running at the same time?
 Do you want to be able to run, sinks, dishwashers, and washers while your shower is going?
 Each overlapping demand will require a unit with a higher output capacity.